shimasaberianpour1375-gif/clinical-ml-outcomes-analysis/README.md

 - Application of explainability techniques to interpret model behaviour

 Model choice was guided by suitability to the problem context rather than raw performance metrics.
+## What Was Implemented

+The analysis was implemented as an end to end workflow covering data preparation, modelling, evaluation, and interpretability.

+Key elements include:

+- Structured preprocessing and feature engineering to produce consistent model ready datasets
+- Multiple classification models including logistic regression, random forest, gradient boosted trees, and neural networks
+- andling of class imbalance and comparison of baseline versus tuned models
+- Evaluation using ROC AUC, confusion matrices, and calibration analysis
+- Model interpretability using feature importance, permutation importance, and SHAP for tree based models

+The focus was on understanding model behaviour and decision reliability rather than maximising raw predictive performance.

 ## Key Decisions and Trade Offs
 - Simpler, interpretable models were prioritised when performance gains from complex models were marginal